 Mayu joined Watsi on January 18th, 2015.
-Six years ago, Mayu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mayu's most recent donation traveled 8,700 miles to support Alex, a seven-year-old boy from Tanzania, to fund corrective surgery so he can walk more easily and go to school.
+Seven years ago, Mayu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mayu's most recent donation traveled 8,300 miles to support Myo, a 40-year-old fisherman from Burma, to fund surgery for an infection on his left foot.

 Alex is a social seven-year-old boy and the oldest child in a family of three children.
 His parents rely on small scale farming for food and other basic needs.
 Alex has been diagnosed with left varus and right valgus on his legs.
 When Alex learned to walk, his parents noticed his condition and they thought it would subside as he got older.
 The larger bone, or tibia, in his left calf is misaligned with the larger bone in his thigh, or femur, while the bone at the knee joint of the right leg is angled out and away from the body's midline.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Alex experiences pain and difficulty in walking.
 He has not yet joined school, mainly because the only school in his family's village is far from home and he cannot walk all the way there due to his condition.
 When Alex and his parents visited his grandfather, he was deeply concerned by Alex's condition and brought him to the care center of our medical partner, African Mission Healthcare (AMH), for treatment.
 Alex is scheduled to undergo corrective surgery on September 10th.
 Treatment will hopefully restore Alex's mobility, allowing him to participate in a variety of activities, and greatly decreasing his risk of future complications.
 Now, AMH, is requesting $880 to fund Alex's surgery.
 Alex’s grandfather shared, "I felt really bad seeing how my grandson‘s legs have been deformed.
 I know his parents are not financially stable and neither am I. I remember the team from your hospital that visited our village to educate us on treatable disability and the possibility of him getting treatment and I am hopeful that he will be well.
 Please help him."